 Jakayla Freeman

-Being part of Choosing to Excel impacted me profoundly!
 I continue to apply the skills and fundamentals I learned during my time in the program to how I lead teams today, invest in others through my work, and maintain focus on keeping the end in mind in all that I do.
 I'm grateful for the self-love and confidence that C2E instilled in me, which has helped me flourish into the young woman and leader I am today.
-Beyond personal growth, the relationships I formed have been invaluable.
+The relationships I formed have been invaluable.
 These people have become bridesmaids in my wedding, best friends, and family to me.
 The starfish story, one of my favorite lessons of being in Choosing to Excel, remains an integral part of my purpose—reminding me that even if I can impact just one person, that impact is more than enough.
-I am forever grateful for the people and experiences this program has brought into my life.
-I now reside in Atlanta, GA with my loving husband, where I have the privilege of working for Insight Global as a Culture Advisory Services Manager, helping companies with custom solutions to better take care of their employees to produce sustainable business results.
+I now reside in Atlanta, GA with my loving husband, working for Insight Global as a Culture Advisory Services Manager.

 JoVoni Johnson-McCray